Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 ### Understanding Anomaly Detection

-Anomalies are rare occurrences that differ substantially from the majority of the data.
-The challenge lies in accurately identifying these anomalies without excessive false positives or false negatives.
-The problem becomes even more complex with high-dimensional or unstructured data.

-There are three primary types of anomalies:

-1. **Point anomalies**: Single observations significantly different from the rest.
-For example, a sudden spike in server traffic.
-2. **Contextual anomalies**: Observations that are anomalous within a specific context but not globally.
-Seasonal variations in retail sales could serve as an example.
-3. **Collective anomalies**: Groups of observations behaving anomalously, such as a distributed denial-of-service (DDoS) attack in network traffic data.

-The approach to anomaly detection is highly dependent on the nature of the data and the type of anomalies being sought.
-R provides tools for a variety of techniques, ranging from statistical methods to machine learning and deep learning algorithms.
+Anomalies are rare occurrences that deviate significantly from typical patterns in data, often indicating critical insights or potential issues.
+Identifying anomalies accurately is challenging, particularly with high-dimensional or unstructured health-related datasets.
+Misclassifying anomalies as normal, or vice versa, can have serious implications, especially in healthcare settings.

+Point anomalies represent individual data points that are markedly different from others.
+In a medical context, this could be a sudden spike in a patient’s heart rate or an unexpected lab test result outside normal ranges.
+Contextual anomalies are observations that are unusual in a specific context but may appear normal otherwise.
+For instance, a slight rise in blood pressure might be normal for a healthy adult but anomalous for a child.
+Collective anomalies involve groups of observations that collectively deviate from the norm.
+Examples in healthcare include patterns of symptoms in patients indicating an outbreak of a rare disease or a cluster of abnormal readings in ICU monitors suggesting equipment malfunction or systemic health deterioration.

+Detecting such anomalies requires tailored approaches depending on the data and anomaly type.
+R provides a robust ecosystem for anomaly detection, offering statistical, machine learning, and deep learning methods to tackle these challenges effectively.
+These tools empower healthcare professionals to uncover anomalies, enabling timely interventions and improved patient outcomes.